johnivanpuayap/100-days-of-code/Day 35/README.md

 ## Reflection

-  Today, I focused on Day 35 of the 100 Days of Python challenge.
-It was a fruitful day where I learned about various essential concepts, such as API Keys, API Authentication, and Environment Variables.
-Understanding their role in securely storing API Keys was particularly valuable.
-Additionally, I grasped how to utilize the Twilio API to send SMS messages in Python.
-These newfound skills motivated me to embark on creating the final project, "Rain Alert" - a Python script that sends me messages, reminding me to bring an umbrella when rain is forecasted.
-To achieve this, I integrated the Twilio API for message sending and leveraged PythonAnywhere for automation.
+  Today marked Day 35 of my 100 Days of Python challenge, and it was a truly productive day filled with valuable learning experiences.
+I delved into crucial concepts like API Keys, API Authentication, and Environment Variables.
+Understanding how these components work together to securely store API Keys proved to be particularly enlightening.
+Furthermore, I acquired the skills needed to leverage the Twilio API effectively, enabling me to send SMS messages in Python.

+  With these newfound abilities, I was inspired to take on my final project, "Rain Alert."
+The objective of this Python script is to send me timely reminders to bring an umbrella whenever rain is forecasted.
+To make this possible, I incorporated the Open Weather API to access forecasted data and seamlessly integrated the Twilio API for sending messages.
+Understanding how to use the OS module and environmental variables allowed me to store credentials securely, ensuring the privacy of sensitive information.
+Moreover, I automated the script's execution every day at 7 am using PythonAnywhere.

+  Throughout the project, I encountered some challenges, such as the 2-hour API key activation process of Open Weather API, the realization that One Call 3.0 API required a separate subscription and changes in their API where I can only access the 5 day weather forecast with 3 hour step API.
+However, I persevered and found a way to overcome these obstacles, leading to the successful completion of the project.

-  Despite encountering some challenges during the project like not knowing that it takes 2 hours for key activation, I persevered and successfully found a way to complete it.
-Subsequently, I decided to conclude my day's work on this challenge, opting to focus on my PhilNits review.
-With 65 days remaining in the 100 Days of Python journey, I am eager and excited about the forthcoming learning opportunities and growth.
-Onwards to more coding adventures!
+  As the day came to a close, I made the decision to shift my focus to my PhilNits review.
+With 65 days still ahead in my 100 Days of Python journey, I feel enthusiastic and excited about the many learning opportunities and growth that lie ahead.
+Onwards to more thrilling coding adventures!

 ## Progress
   - Completed Day 35 of 100 Days of Python